MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/ip-relay-canada-email-signup.md

 > [!NOTE]
 > The email address above will receive messages left for you if you are not online when someone calls for you via IP Relay.

-Once your account is ready (within 24 working hours), we will email you back with the User Name and Password.
+Once your account is ready (within 24 working hours), we email you back with the User Name and Password.

 Next, see the [IP Relay in Canada - user guide](ip-relay-canada-user-guide.md) to get started.